mehulagg/gitlab/doc/user/group/subgroups/index.md

 For:

 - More information, check the [permissions table](../../permissions.md#group-members-permissions).
-- A list of words that are not allowed to be used as group names see the [reserved names](../../reserved_names.md).
+- A list of words that are not allowed to be used as group names, see the [reserved names](../../reserved_names.md).

 Users can always create subgroups if they are explicitly added as an Owner (or